andymeneely/squib/docs/dsl/save_png.rst

   A larger radius extends the blur's spread, making it softer.
 A radius of 0 still enables the shadow, but has no blur.

+  Recommended range: 3-10 pixels.

-  See section below for details about drop shadows.
+  See :ref:`shadow` section below for more details.

 shadow_offset_x
   default: ``3``